jawordpressorg/plugin-handbook/plugins/wordpress-org/planning-submitting-and-maintaining-plugins.md

 ## 2\.
 Pick a good name

 A plugin name should reflect the uniqueness of you and your work.
 When you pick a name, make sure you’re not violating trademarks or stomping on someone else’s product names.
-If you’re not working for Facebook, you shouldn’t name your plugin ‘Facebook’s Dancing Squirrels’ after all.
-A much better name would be ‘Dancing Squirrels for Facebook’ for example.
+If you’re not working for FaceRange (a fake company), you shouldn’t name your plugin ‘FaceRange’s Dancing Squirrels’ after all.
+A much better name would be ‘Dancing Squirrels for FaceRange’ for example.
 It can be hard to come up with a good name, so take your time.
 Your plugin URL cannot be changed after you submit it, but the display name can change a thousand times.

 Display names are generated from the headers in the main plugin file so mind your Ps and Qs.